by Priyanka Sarkar, chemistry and biology graduate, India

 How will you cope?
 What are unhealthy coping strategies?
 What are healthy coping strategies?

-We all self medicate at some point.
-If not with drugs or alcohol, with ice cream and snack foods.
-The trouble is with that approach is that we don’t solve anything.
+We all self-medicate at some point.
+If not with drugs or alcohol, with ice cream and snack foods, gambling, sex, self-harm, or shopping sprees.
+The trouble with temporary numbing strategies or thrill-seeking approaches to feel good is that we don’t solve anything.
 We just delay the solution or the healing process.
-And in so doing, we gain weight, develop problems with drugs or alcohol, and otherwise end up with more issues than we started … Read more...
+And in so doing, we gain weight, develop problems with drugs or … Read more...